For week-day evening classes only, April 9-13, 7:00pm - 9:30pm, with David Smukler

-On a first-come, first-served basis, provided there is space available, we will accept drop-ins for a fee of $75 per class.
+On a first-come, first-served basis, provided there is space available, we will accept drop-ins at $80 per class.

 You may request a spot up to 24 hours in advance by texting 604.818.8805 with your name, email address, and the class date.
-A text response will confirm whether there is space for you.
+A text response will confirm whether there is space for you or not.

 Drop-in class fees accepted in cash at the studio (open a half-hour before class start), or by INTERAC e-Transfer.
-Details for e-Transfer will be provided upon request.
+Contact us for e-Transfer details.

-All classes take place at The Post at 750 in the East Studio, which is part of the CBC complex at 750 Hamilton Street.
+- All classes take place at The Post at 750, which is part of the CBC complex at 750 Hamilton Street, in either the Startup Studio or East Studio.
 The studio will be open at 6:30pm for individual warm-up.
 Sessions will begin at 7pm sharp!